Montebelluna: Territory

 The territory of Montebelluna is largely flat, with altitudes ranging from 69 m a.s.l., found south of San Gaetano, to 144 m, north of Pederiva.
 The landscape is also characterized by the presence of two hills, including the western end of Montello (where the maximum altitude is, 343 m) and the more modest Capo di Monte (or Montebelluna Alta, or even the hill of Mercato Vecchio, 199 m).
 Between the two reliefs passes a natural corridor (along which the Feltrina passes), once the original bed of the Piave.

 The area is naturally poor in waterways but the water supply has been ensured, since ancient times, by a system of artificial canals deriving from the Piave.
 These are in particular the Canale del Bosco and the Canale di Caerano, branches of the Brentella di Pederobba.

 Climate

-The climate has hot and sultry summers due to high humidity levels, often with strong thunderstorms and possible steps.
-On the basis of the reference average (1961-1990), the temperature goes from the minimum value of about 0 ° C in January-February to the maximum value of 29 ° C in July-August.
-The average temperature of the coldest month, January, is +3.1 ° C, that of the hottest month, July, is +23.0 ° C Occasionally snowfalls may occur but of little entity.
+The climate has hot and sultry summers due to high humidity levels, often with strong thunderstorms and the possibility of hail.
+The 1961-1990 reference average temperatures vary between a minimum of about 0 °C in January–February and a maximum of 29 °C in July–August.
+The average temperature of the coldest month, January, is 3.1 °C, and that of the hottest month, July, is 23.0 °C. Occasional slight snowfalls may occur.